-This term originated with CEAA and refers to the geographic area of specific effects on people, a species, species group, or their habitats.
+This term originated with CEAA and refers to the geographic area of specific effects on people, a species, species groups, and their habitats.
 It varies according to the timing and type of Project activity and the subject being assessed.
 The geographic extent boundaries were determined with the aid of existing literature and on the basis of past experience.

-Assessment Area
+Study Area

-The Assessment Area (Figure 3.1) is the area that will experience the greatest interaction between the workforce on the socio-economic VECs.
-It approximates a 50 km highway distance commute zone around the Project site, and comprises Statistics Canada census sub-divisions 1A, 1B, 1X, and 1Y.
+The Study Area (Figure 3.1) is the area that will experience the greatest interaction between the workforce and the socio-economic VECs.
+It approximates a 50-km highway distance commute zone around the Project Site, and comprises Statistics Canada census sub-divisions 1A, 1B, 1X, and 1Y.